FaustoFaggion/42_school_phylosophers/README.md

 Is a section in which the process may be changing commom data, writing commom files and so on.
 When one process is executing in its critical section, no other process is to be allowe to execute in its critical section.

 [Critical Section](https://www.youtube.com/watch?v=UtEORPakw5Y&list=PLBlnK6fEyqRiVhbXDGLXDk_OQAeuVcp2O&index=58)

 ### Paralelism

+Threads runing simultaniously in different cores.
 It just can happen if there is a multi core processor.

 ### Links